cerebroapp/cerebro/README.md

 You can download the latest version on  [releases](https://github.com/cerebroapp/cerebro/releases) page.

+- If there is not installer for your OS check [build instructions](#build-executable-from-source).
+- If you are a linux user see [how to install the executable](#install-executable-on-linux)

-After installation use default shortcut `ctrl+space` to show an app window.
-You can customize this shortcut clicking on icon in menu bar → preferences.
+After installation use the default shortcut `ctrl+space` to show the app window.
+You can customize this shortcut clicking on the icon in the menu bar and then selecting "Preferences...".

 ![Cerebro](https://cloud.githubusercontent.com/assets/594298/20180624/858a483a-a75b-11e6-94a1-ef1edc4d95c3.gif)